This post will help you master what a main verb is in English, different types of main verbs, and how to use them in a sentence.

-A transitive verb is an action verb that has an object.
+A transitive verb is an action verb or a stative verb that has an object.
 It acts upon something or somebody.
 A transitive verb indicates an action that can be acted upon an object.
 Note that it is a type of the main verb.

 TIP: ask ‘what‘ or ‘what‘ to the verb to find out the object of the transitive verb.